cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 Press tab `My computer` to choose some files for annotation from your PC.
 If you select tab `Connected file share` you can choose files for annotation from your network.
-If you select ` Remote source` , you'll see a field where you can enter a list of URLs (one URL per line).
+If you select ` Remote source` , you will see a field where you can enter a list of URLs (one URL per line).
 If you upload a video or dataset with images and select `Use cache` option, you can attach a `manifest.jsonl` file.
-You can find how to prepare it [here](/docs/manual/advanced/dataset_manifest/).
+You can find how to make one [here](/docs/manual/advanced/dataset_manifest/).
-If you select the `Cloud Storage` tab, you can select a cloud storage (for this type the cloud storage name), after that choose the manifest file and select the required files.
+If you select the `Cloud Storage` tab, you will be able to select a cloud storage by typing the cloud storage name, after that choose the manifest file and select the required files.
 For more information on how to attach cloud storage, see [attach cloud storage](/docs/manual/basics/attach-cloud-storage/)